karpathy/neuraltalk2/README.md

 [{ file_path: 'path/img.jpg', captions: ['a caption', ...] }, ...]
 ```

-and invoke the `prepro.py` script to preprocess all the images and data into and hdf5 file.
-Then train the model with `train.lua` (see docs inside code).
+and invoke the `prepro.py` script to preprocess all the images and data into and hdf5 file and json file.
+Then invoke `train.lua` (see detailed options inside code).

 ### License